Click to toggle navigation menu.

 This guide gives you real numbers.
 We’ve pulled current market data across company sizes, industries, and security control profiles so you can understand what drives your premium, what you should expect to pay, and where you’re likely overpaying.

-The short answer: Most small businesses pay between $1,200 and $7,500 per year for $1M in cyber coverage.
-Mid-market companies ($10M–$100M revenue) typically pay $8,000 to $35,000.
-Enterprises pay $50,000 to $500,000+.
-But your actual number depends heavily on three things: your industry, your revenue, and your security controls.
+The short answer: Most small businesses pay between $1,200 and $7,500 per year, roughly $100 to $625 per month, for $1M in cyber coverage.
+Mid-market companies ($10M to $100M in revenue) typically pay $8,000 to $35,000 annually.
+Enterprises pay $50,000 to $500,000 or more.
+Your actual number depends on four things: your revenue, your industry, your employee count, and your security controls.

 What Drives Cyber Insurance Pricing

-Cyber Insurance Cost by Company Size
+Cyber Insurance Cost by Company Size and Revenue

 Company SizeEst.
 Annual RevenueTypical Annual PremiumCommon Limit